Today’s Reading: Mark 6:30-56

 His compassion for the people was stronger than His desire for a break.
 His flock was more important than his immediate plans.
 It’s like the dad referenced in the first paragraph.
 God loves His kids, so in human form, he takes a breath and spends time with them, despite His own physical needs.

-At the Renew Women’s Conference several weeks ago, Katie Marsh referenced this same verse, and I love her observation.
+At the Renew Women’s Conference in 2025, Katie Marsh referenced this same verse, and I love her observation.
 Jesus saw the people first, then he had compassion on them.

 We cannot participate in a ministry of compassion if we don’t SEE THE PEOPLE.
 We have to take the time to look around us.
 And to look around, we have to stop looking down at our phone (again, thank you, Katie Marsh).

-It is a good thing to set aside time to serve others.
-It is a selfish thing to never have the time to serve others.
-But I see an in-between, at-all-times thing too.
-I pray that I am sensitive to the needs around me all the time.
+It is good to serve, and it is selfish to never serve.
+But I see an in-between, at-all-times option too.
+I pray that I am always sensitive to the needs around me.
+That perhaps serving others is initiated by unexpectedly noticing a need, rather than a scheduled time in my calendar.

 Compassion isn’t always formal ministry.
 Sometimes it’s just putting yourself in someone else’s shoes before you form an opinion.
-Sometimes it’s recognizing that someone else has an immediate need for encouragement or prayer or a hug.
+Sometimes it’s recognizing that someone else has an immediate need for encouragement, prayer, or a hug.

 Sensitivity is being acutely aware of what someone else is experiencing.